mecid/mecid.github.io/_posts/2021-06-23-mastering-search-in-swiftui.md

 ![search](/public/search.png)

 We attach the *searchable* view modifier to the *NavigationView* at the root of our app.
-SwiftUI places search bar in different places depending on the environment.
-For example, it will put a search bar in Master view on iOS and iPadOS.
+SwiftUI can put the search bar in different places depending on the environment.
+For example, it will put a search bar in the *Master* view on iOS and iPadOS.
 On macOS, SwiftUI places the search bar in the toolbar of the trailing column of the *NavigationView*.

 ```swift
 struct RootView: View {